fonoster/fonoster/mods/autopilot/README.md

 {
   "conversationSettings": {
     "firstMessage": "Hello, this is Olivia from Dr. Green's Family Medicine.
-How can I assist you today?", "systemTemplate": "You are a Customer Service Representative.
+How can I assist you today?", "systemPrompt": "You are a Customer Service Representative.
 You are here to help the caller with their needs.", "systemErrorMessage": "I'm sorry, but I seem to be having trouble.
 Please try again later.", "initialDtmf": "6589",
     "transferOptions": {